 In this scenario, the agency or site owner would negotiate a land lease with the developer who would own the solar asset.
-The value of the lease is dependent on several factors, including distance to interconnection points, ease of access, cost of site preparation, and expected project revenues, including incentives.
-In many, if not most, of this type of arrangement, a power purchase agreement (PPA) is also included.
+The value of the lease is dependent on several factors, including distance to interconnection points, ease of access, and cost for site prep.
+In many, if not most, of this type of agreement a power purchase agreement (PPA) is also included.
 This PPA may be separate from the lease payment or the lease payment may be factored into the PPA price.

-A land lease scenario reduces much of the risk and responsibility for the landowner and places it with the developer or owner of the solar project.
+A land lease scenario reduces much of the risk and responsibility for the agency and places it with the developer or owner of the solar project.
 The design, finance, construction, and maintenance become the responsibility of the developer.
 In return, the developer maintains much of the project revenue and tax advantages.
-A land lease model could be an option for sites that are free from general obligation bond restrictions.
+Land lease develop model could be an option for sites that are free from general obligation bond restrictions.